Division of Student Success

 The Kennesaw Activities Board (KAB)

 KAB is a student organization that has responsibility for providing a wide variety of programming for the entire campus.
-Its events include: Chautauqua Lecture Series, Homecoming, CineKab (free movie rental), Theme Weeks, KSU Day, Comedy/Musical Shows, and other events throughout the year.
+Events include: Chautauqua Lecture Series, Homecoming, CineKab (free movie rental), Theme Weeks, KSU Day, Comedy/Musical Shows, and other events throughout the year.
 For more information, please visit www.ksukab.com.
-The KAB office is located in the Student Center, room 375.

 The Student Government Association (SGA)

 SGA is the “Voice of the Students” at KSU to the administration and the Board of Regents.
 SGA makes decisions and recommendations on any issue that affects students at KSU.
 SGA representatives serve on campus-wide committees and represent all academic colleges and various KSU student constituencies.
 SGA meetings are open to all KSU students.
 While most SGA positions are elected, the SGA president appoints some positions.
 All students are welcome to attend SGA meetings, which occur Thursdays at 3:30pm during fall and spring semesters.
 There are at least two SGA meetings held during summer semester.
 For those who are interested in being a part of the SGA and need more information, please visit www.ksusga.com.
 SGA is advised by the Assistant Director for Student Involvement.